eweser/eweser-db/notes.md

 ## TODO

 - add logger to all functions
+- e2e tests
 - get sub-docs working in editor example
 - update plaintext on editor ydoc change
 - make example of multiple collections and switching between them
 - set up cross collection reference links and helpers.
 First we can just use data links,
   - but it would be awesome to set up links in the markdown. e.g. `[[collection-name:doc-id]]`. but how would we intercept the link click and distinguish it from a normal link?
+- store user session in localStorage and retrieve on ddb start up. maybe create a new 'load' command that tries to login from the session and connect a room given in the options.
+- offline mode: set up pinger to server to check if online on a 1 second interval.
+If offline, skip the connect matrix client and provider calls and only use localStorage
 - example of using syncedStore with a react component. get rid of `hooks` library and just try to make the base DB easier to use.
 - example of next.js, server-side rendering workarounds
 - set up the 'awareness' listeners for shared editing and faster sync.